-Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Transit Risk Yes Yes Yes Yes Yes Fellow Client Risk Yes Yes Yes Yes No Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
+Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Transit Risk Yes Yes Yes Yes Yes Fellow Client Risk Yes Yes Yes Yes No Liquidation Risk Haircut Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
+Yes Yes is able to transfer the assets to you without Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Haircut Risk Yes Yes Yes Yes Yes Valuation Mulualisation Risk Yes Yes Yes Yes No CCP Insolvency Risk Yes Yes Yes Yes Yes How likely it is that porting will be acheived if we default?
+Yes Valuation Mulualisation Risk Yes Yes Yes Yes No CCP Insolvency Risk Yes Yes Yes Yes Yes How likely it is that porting will be acheived if we default?
 There is a significant risk that porting will not be acheived in respect of positions and assets recorded in a net Omnibus Client Account.
-Unlikely There is a significant risk that porting will not be acheived in respect of positions and assets recorded in a net Omnibus Client Account. the CCP's and back-up clearing member's conditions, porting is If you have satisfied all of the CCP's and back-up clearing member's conditions, porting is more readily facilitated in the event of our default.
+Unlikely that porting will not be acheived in respect of positions and assets If you have satisfied all of the CCP's and back-up clearing member's conditions, porting is more readily facilitated in the event of our default.
+If you have satisfied all of the CCP's and back-up clearing member's conditions, porting is more readily facilitated in the event of our default.